 Our favorite resolution will always be family fun!
 And we want to make sure that is an easy one for your family.
 Here is our Ultimate Family Bucket List for 2022.
 Choose one or two activities each month and you are sure to have a great year.

 - Plan a visit to the brand new First Americans Museum to learn about the 39 tribal nations in Oklahoma through first-person narratives, multi-media experiences and Native cuisine.

 - Break out of your routine to play tourists in your own town.
 Spend an afternoon or a whole day visiting new destinations like Scissortail Park or iconic attractions like the Oklahoma City National Memorial & Museum.
 Get inspiration from local moms in this insiders’ look at several metro districts since the streetcars make a day downtown easier than ever.

 - Visit a museum that is new to you!
 Oklahoma is peppered with fun, educational museums and the Oklahoma City metro also has a number of free museums to enjoy.

 - Go on an animal adventure at the Oklahoma City Zoo or at a petting farm near the Oklahoma City metro.

 - Plan a getaway!
-Whether your desired destination is near or far, we’ve got plenty of inspiring ideas including a long weekend trip to Lawton.
+Whether your desired destination is near or far, we’ve got plenty of inspiring ideas including a long weekend trip to Tulsa!

 - Explore an Oklahoma family festival like McLoud’s Blackberry Festival, the annual Chuck Wagon Festival or Robbers Cave Fall Festival!

-- Score tickets to an upcoming, can’t-miss performance of exciting productions like Dr. Seuss’s Cat in the Hat and Charlie and the Chocolate Factory: The New Musical.
+- Score tickets to an upcoming, can’t-miss performance of exciting productions like Matilda and Disney’s The Lion King.

 - Plan a family campout with these pro tips for camping with kids to help make sure your outdoor endeavors reap the plentiful benefits.